ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Registration Center Type in Master Data

-On receiving a request to add Registration Center Type with the input parameters (code, name, descr, lang_code and is_active), the system store the Registration Center Type in the Database
+On receiving a request to add Registration Center Type with the input parameters (code, name, descr, lang_code and is_active), the system stores the Registration Center Type in the Database

 Refer below for the process: